 Click on the title of this post to leave a comment.

-The expression “ocean light” that has surfaced in my visual thinking lately of course grew out of what I find myself preoccupied with in much of my studio practice these days; the pervasive influence of the sea on the landscape that surrounds me here in the far west of Cornwall in the UK.
-There are different strands to this theme that I’m becoming aware of and some will no doubt be emphasised more than others in the final selection that I make.
-At the moment one point they all have in common is a sense of the ambient “ocean” light that, like many an artist before me, I am so often aware of here on the Penwith peninsula, this far westerly tip of Cornwall where my adopted home town of St Just is located.
+The expression “ocean light” that had surfaced in his visual thinking at that time grew out of Tom’s preoccupations with the pervasive influence of the sea on the landscape that surrounded him in the far west of Cornwall in the UK.
+There were different strands to this theme but what they all had in common was a sense of the ambient “ocean” light that he was so often aware of on the Penwith peninsula, that far westerly tip of Cornwall which was home to Tom.

-So what, you may say!
-Well, to a painter for whom the experience of colours interacting on each other is like a drug, such ambient light is a gift from the gods!
-This is because, as those pioneers of colour theory such as Itten and Albers realized, the closer the tonal range (and ambient light has such a generalised range) the more that the apparently internal glow of colours is generated when carefully chosen combinations of mixed hue are placed side by side.
-This vibrancy within the world of a painting in turn becomes for me a celebration of the ocean light.
+To a painter like Tom for whom the experience of colours interacting on each other was like a drug, such ambient light was a gift from the gods!
+That was because, as those pioneers of colour theory such as Itten and Albers realized, the closer the tonal range (and ambient light has such a generalised range) the more that the apparently internal glow of colours is generated when carefully chosen combinations of mixed hue are placed side by side.
+This vibrancy within the world of a painting in turn became for Tom a celebration of the ocean light.